 There are several types of cat litter that we will explain.

 This is the most common form of cat litter that you will find.
 It is made of bentonite clay and is meant to clump up when your cat does its business.
-This makes it much easier for you to find the litter box parts that are emanating smells.
-Unfortunately, it tends to get everywhere when you are refilling the litter box.
+This makes it much easier to find the litter box parts that emanate smells.
+Unfortunately, it tends to get everywhere when refilling the litter box.

 For cats who aren’t fans of clumping clay, you can also invest in kitty litter which does not clump up when wet.
-This will be a little harder to clean up, but once you get used to it, it becomes a bit more simple to clean up after your cat.
+This will be a little harder to clean up, but once you get used to it, it becomes simpler to clean up after your cat.
 This type of clay is also more affordable than clumping clay.

 What To Look For in the Best Cat Litter